tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

-On this article we will setup a django project boilerplate that we can quickly use to develop and deploy django applications.
+On this tutorial we will setup a django project boilerplate that we can quickly use to develop and deploy django applications.
 Among other things, we will  go beyond the default project layout structure that `django-admin startproject [project_name]` creates when we execute that command.

 By doing that, we will be going after the following objectives: